delsamahy3/DL_task/README.md

 ## Choice of Metrics

-For a Loss function, I am using CrossEntropyLoss as it is suitable for multi-label classification.
+For a Loss function, I am using CrossEntropyLoss as it is suitable for multi-class classification.
 We compute the binary cross-entropy for each class separately and then sum them up for the complete loss.

 Using Adam algorithm for optimization purpose as it has faster computation time, and requires fewer parameters for tuning.